 When is the Best Time for Whey Protein

-If your goal is to increase muscle size and strength, you need to consume more protein than your body breaks down naturally during resistance training or weight lifting.
+If your goal is to increase muscle size and strength, you need to consume more whey protein than your body breaks down naturally during resistance training or weight lifting.

-The latest research suggests that the “anabolic window” may be much wider than 60 minutes.
 The International Society of Sports Nutrition recommends taking whey protein up to two hours after your workout to best support muscle growth.

-Most people looking to build muscle don’t need to worry about the timing of protein intake if they are consistently doing resistance training and consuming enough protein.
-However, for certain types of athletes like bodybuilders, nutrient timing may be more important.
+Most people looking to build muscle don't need to worry about the timing of protein or amino acids intake if they are consistently doing resistance training and consuming enough protein.

 If you train in a fasted state (like before eating breakfast), taking whey protein immediately after a workout may be beneficial because you haven’t consumed any protein since before bedtime.